DreamDevel/eRadio-Packages/README.md

 US-California.erpkg

 #### How to submit a Package
 Create an Issue with the name of your Country, ex.
-"Greece Package".
+"Greece".
 Include the list of the stations names your package have and attach the file.
 The issue will be open for discussion arround your country's stations and requests.